 as part of previous installations.
 This will represent a

-configuration with the same PID as toMerge
+configuration with the same PID as toMerge.

-Note that this value will be null
+Note that this value will be null if the

 configuration does not exist to differentiate it from an empty